Let's Create a Contact Form

 a dependency via the constructor.
 Read more about sending emails.

 method.
-It calls the
+It will call the

 sendMessage()